 "I'd like to quit school," I responded.

-Now this older female had worked for the school board since she graduated college and had heard everything so she showed no signs of surprise or emotion.
+Now, this older female had worked for the school board since she graduated from college and had heard everything, so she showed no signs of surprise or emotion.

 "You must be sixteen to quit.
-If younger than that your need a note from your parents," she responded in a matter-of-fact voice.
+If younger than that, you will need a note from your parents," she responded in a matter-of-fact voice.

 I extracted my driver's license and showed her that I was seventeen.
 She went to the end of the counter and pulled out a long file drawer.
-She extracted a number of papers that were stapled together and wrote something on them.
-She then came back to where I was standing and place two sheets of paper in front of me.
+She extracted several papers that were stapled together and wrote something on them.
+She then came back to where I was standing and placed two sheets of paper in front of me.

 "Sign and date these," she instructed.
 "Now what about your books and the damage to them?"